27 Oct Personal Injury Case With A Pre-Existing Condition: Ultimate Guide

 Filing a Personal Injury Case With a Pre-Existing Condition

 If you’ve suffered an injury because of someone else’s negligence, then it may be possible to file a claim because of it.
-However, you will need to speak with your attorney about what options are available to you and how best to proceed with your claim.
+However, you will need to speak with your attorney about what options are available to you and how best to proceed with your personal injury case.

-In some cases, those who have a pre-existing condition will not be able to file a personal injury claim for their injuries unless they have evidence that the accident worsened that condition.
+In some cases, those who have a pre-existing condition will not be able to file a personal injury case for their injuries unless they have evidence that the accident worsened that condition.

 This is because there is no way for you or your personal injury attorney to prove that someone else’s negligence caused it.